unchartedsoftware/salt-core/README.md

 # Tiling with Map/Reduce

-This process is almost identical to accumulator tile generation, but with a slightly different serialization step since the generated tiles are distributed in an RDD instead of being shipped back to the spark master.
+This process is almost identical to accumulator tile generation, but with a slightly different final step since the generated tiles are distributed in an RDD instead of being shipped back to the spark master.

 ```scala
 import com.unchartedsoftware.mosaic.core.projection._